The Clear Edge

 Here’s how she built remote-first systems that scaled.

-The Problem: Remote Coordination Doesn’t Scale Without Systems
+The Problem: Remote Team Coordination That Fails to Scale Beyond 15–20 People

 At 15 people, Ayesha’s remote team worked through informal coordination.